talagayev/OpenMMDL/docs/openmmdl_analysis.rst

 .. code-block:: text

-    -n = name of the ligand in the topology file
+    -n = Ligand Name (3 Letter Code in PDB)
+    -l = Ligand in SDF Format
-    -l = ligand by itself as reference for the analysis (in .sdf format) -b = binding mode treshold.
+    -b = Binding mode treshold.
 Is used to remove interactions under the defined procentual occurence from the binding mode generation.
 The default is 40% (accepted values: 0-100)
-    -df = dataframe file.
-Can be used if previous analysis was allready performed and the dataframe file is available.
-This will skip the analysis of the trajectory and go straight to the output generation.
-The default name of this file is "interactions_gathered.csv"
-    -m = minimal transition threshold.
-Is used for the display of the binding mode transitions in the markov state chains network figure.
-The default value is 1
+    -df = Dataframe (use if the interactions were already calculated, default name would be "interactions_gathered.csv") -m = Minimal transition percentage for markov state chain figures.
+The default value is 1 -c = CPU count, specify how many CPUs should be used, default is half of the CPU count.
-    -c = CPU count.
-The number of CPU's to be used for interaction calculation.
-The default is is half of the available CPU's -p = output .pml files.
-This will generate .pml files for each binding mode as well as a .pml of the point clouds.
-The default is False (accepted values: True/False)
+    -p = Generate .pml files for pharmacophore visualization.
+The default is False (accepted values: True/False) -s = special ligand name to calculate interactions with special ligands.
+    -nuc = Treat nucleic acids as receptor
+    -pep = Calculate interactions with peptides.
+Give the peptides chain name as input.
+Defaults to None -r = Calculate RMSD difference between frames.
+The default is False (accepted values: True/False) -w = Perform stable water analysis.
+The default is False (accepted values: True/False) --watereps = Set the Eps for clustering.
+Defines how big clusters can be spatially in Angstrom.

 Application
 ------------------------------